ROCm/aomp/docs/SPACKINSTALL.md

 # Spack Source Install V 0.7-5 (DEV)

 Build and install from sources is possible with spack.
 Source build requires build dependencies.
 These dependencies are not yet provided with the spack configuration file.
-So if you are using spack to build aomp, you should install the correct OS dependencies before you spack build.
+So if you are using spack to build aomp, you should install the source build prerequisites.

-## Building AOMP from source requires these dependencies:<br>
+##Source Build Prerequisites:<br>
+###Required Distribution Packages
 <b>Ubuntu</b>

 ```